Water Policy and Regulation

 Human Rights to Water and Sanitation

-Ensuring availability and sustainable management of water and sanitation for all is a progressive task that has its foundations in proper planning.
+Ensuring availability and sustainable management of water and sanitation for all is a progressive task with its foundations in proper planning.
 Translating this goal into operational terms for regulators and suppliers requires rethinking targets for coverage, water quality, service levels, cost recovery, operation and maintenance (O&M) and emergency preparedness.
 Read more about our work and join us.

 Regulating for Citywide Inclusive Sanitation